Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 • Mount Baker View: on clear days, the view from Fraser Highway is genuinely stunning.

-• Golf Courses Nearby: Guilford Golf Course (full 18), Eagle Quest, & Surrey Golf Course (18 + 9-hole executive) all sit within easy driving distance.
+• Golf Courses Nearby: Guilford Golf Course (full 18), Eagle Quest (a shortened course, after townhouse development took over part of the original layout), & Surrey Golf Course (18 + 9-hole executive) all sit within easy driving distance.

 The pergola at Fleetwood Gardens, one of Surrey's most well-maintained gardens & a hidden-gem natural pocket inside Fleetwood